 Dickinson's materials research is privately funded.
 Our activities include basic research, application development, and pilot-scale manufacturing at our R&D facility in northern California.
-We are actively collaborating with industry-leading partners to incorporate Dickinson's architected graphene particles and architected graphene composites in their products and systems.
+We are actively collaborating with industry-leading manufacturers to incorporate Dickinson's architected graphene particles and architected graphene composites in their products and systems.

 Manufacturers can reduce the density and weight of their polymer products by introducing a dispersed phase of architected graphene microparticles.
 Compared to the hollow microspheres used in syntactic foams, architected graphenes offer a lighter, stronger, and tougher additive.